Hetty Voûte: Imprisonment at Herzogenbusch and Ravensbrück

 Following negotiations by Swedish diplomat Folke Bernadotte, Hetty Voûte, Gisela Wieberdink-Soehnlein, and other inmates were finally freed from Ravensbrück on 28 April 1945.
 Given fresh bread and lentil soup by representatives from the International Red Cross, they were also given medical care before being transported by van, train and ferry to Malmö.
 Initially not permitted to return to the Netherlands due to a severe food shortage there and because she still had not yet fully recovered from the effects of her concentration camp imprisonment, she was hospitalized at Landskrona before being transferred to Lidingö, a sanatorium near Stockholm when physicians discovered she had contracted tuberculosis.
-She was finally permitted to return home in April 1946.Voûte, Henriette, Huygens Institute for the History of the Netherlands.
+She was finally permitted to return home in April 1946.